Justin-Ott/example-js/README.md

 ## What's Included

 This repository contains a 4-bit ripple-carry adder circuit from CircuitVerse with three different testing approaches.
-Each test file demonstrates a different testing philosophy—all written in straightforward JavaScript (no TypeScript required).
+Each test file demonstrates a different testing philosophy-all written in straightforward JavaScript (no TypeScript required).
 <img width="953" height="539" alt="image" src="https://github.com/user-attachments/assets/c3899228-8bd6-46c4-ab9a-48bf95c00eec" />

 ### Test Files

-#### 1. **ripple-carry-table.test.js** — Start Here!
+#### 1. **ripple-carry-table.test.js** - Start Here!
 A straightforward, table-driven test using specific values.
 This is the best file to read first if you're new to Willow testing.

 **Why use this approach?**
 - Easy to understand and modify
-- Good for documentation—the test table doubles as a specification
+- Good for documentation-the test table doubles as a specification
 - Perfect for testing known edge cases and important scenarios
 - Minimal setup required
 - Great for sharing test cases with non-programmers (educators, stakeholders)